webiny/docs.webiny.com/docs/webiny-apps/form-builder/development/form-fields.md

 (...)

 // The following shows a complete plugin definition for a new "Secrets" form field.
-// All of the relevant options are contained in the "field" property. const secretTextFormField: FbBuilderFieldPlugin = {
+// All the relevant options are contained in the "field" property. const secretTextFormField: FbBuilderFieldPlugin = {
     type: "form-editor-field-type",
     name: "form-editor-field-type-secret-text",